 Cecilia and Robbie – Atonement by Ian McEwan

-Cecilia and Robbie know each other since a really young age, as his mother is a long-time worker at her parents’ house.
+Cecilia and Robbie have known each other since a really young age, as his mother is a long-time worker at her parents’ house.
 But when they return home during University’s Summer break something has changed.
-I loved the way in which they struggle to come to terms with their love for each other, the wrong letter, the moment they share at the library and how Cecilia stands by Robbie after him being wrongly accused of an incident, which will have devastating consequences in a time of war.
+I loved the way they struggle to come to terms with their love for each other, the wrong letter, the moment they share at the library, and how Cecilia stands up for Robbie when he is wrongly accused of an incident, which will have devastating consequences in a time of war.

 Kitty and Levin – Anna Karenina by Leo Tolstoy

-Russian classic Anna Karenina is better known for its main couple, Anna and Vronsky, but my favourite love story in the novel is the one between Kitty and Levin.
-At the beginning of the book Kitty wrongly believes to be in love with Count Vronsky, who doesn’t intend to marry her, and thus refuses Levin’s marriage proposal.
-She realises, though, that her previous decision was a mistake.
+The Russian classic Anna Karenina is better known for its main couple, Anna and Vronsky, but my favourite love story in the novel is the one between Kitty and Levin.
+At the beginning of the book, Kitty wrongly believes that she is in love with Count Vronsky, who doesn’t intend to marry her, and thus refuses Levin’s marriage proposal.
+She later realises, though, that her previous decision was a mistake.
 When Levin proposes a second time, she says yes.
-It was quite interesting to read how Levin had to adapt to his new life as a married man and how that affected his vision of the world.
+It was quite interesting to read about how Levin had to adapt to his new life as a married man and how that affected his vision of the world.